psibot/userHunt3rh/README.md

 * **kali**: ```# ./userHunt3rh.sh   ```

-for the more paranoid --- use tor takes longer . to setup tor sock check bottem of readme file
+for the more paranoid --- use tor takes longer . to setup tor sock check bottom of readme file

 * **kali**: ```# ./userHunt3rh-tor.sh   ```